> Peter Bellamy > Songs > The German Musicianer

 The German Musicianer

-Peter Kennedy collected the bawdy song The German Musicianer from the singing of Harry Cox in Catfield, Norfolk in 1956.
-It was published in 1964/65 on Cox's Folk-Legacy/EFDSS LP Traditional English Love Songs, and was included in 1975 in Kennedy's book Folksongs of Britain and Ireland.
+Peter Kennedy collected the bawdy song The Old German Musicianer from the singing of Harry Cox in Catfield, Norfolk in 1956.
+It was published in 1964/65 on Cox’s Folk-Legacy/EFDSS LP Traditional English Love Songs, and was included in 1975 in Kennedy’s book Folksongs of Britain and Ireland.
+The album’s liner notes don’t say anything about Cox’s source but merely state on the Folkways album:

 Of the many singers discovered by song collectors in my home country of Norfolk, Harry Cox and Sam Larner stand supreme, unrivalled not only for the quantity of their songs, but also the quality.
 Thus it is hardly surprising that six of the twelve songs which I have chosen to record have come from them.
 Both these singers had repertoires which covered the entire spectrum of English rural song, from the high Classic Ballad down (or up?) to outright bawdry.